davidlougheed/teloscore/README.md

 A telomeric allele comparison-scoring tool for output from [Telogator2](https://github.com/zstephens/telogator2).

+## Requirements

+* Python 3.10+
+* Tested on macOS and Linux

 ## Installation

-TeloScore can be installed from PyPI using the following command:
+TeloScore can be installed quickly from PyPI using the following command:

 ```bash
 pip install teloscore
 ```

+TeloScore's dependencies are listed in [`pyproject.toml`](./pyproject.toml).

 ## Usage

-The following is an example showing how TeloScore is to be used:
+The following is an example showing how TeloScore is to be used.
+The comparison function should finish in under a minute.

 ```bash
 teloscore compare ./sample_01_child.tsv ./sample_02_parent_1.tsv ./out.tsv